-Kane equals England all-time goals record
+Anguish for Kane on night he levels England record

-England: Harry Kane equals Wayne Rooney's all-time goals record
+Heartbreak for Harry Kane despite equalling Wayne Rooney's all-time England goals record

 Last updated on .From the section England

-Harry Kane has equalled the England scoring record with his 53rd goal, netting in the World Cup quarter-final to move alongside Wayne Rooney.
+Harry Kane equalled England's scoring record with his 53rd goal, moving alongside Wayne Rooney, in their 2-1 World Cup quarter-final loss to France.

-Kane levelled by converting a second-half penalty against France in Qatar.
+Kane levelled the mark by converting a second-half penalty in Qatar.

 But the 29-year-old spurned the chance to surpass Rooney when he missed a second spot-kick later in the game.